terotests/VirtualManWeek/README.md

 So, what is going here?

-1. **Database** means the main database, could represent a customer, testing database or backup.
-Each database contains full set of time entries.
+1. **Database** means the main database.
+You must select one database and you can have several databases as _SQLite_ files.
+Each database could represent a customer or whatever you want.
-2. **Project** optional metadata for each time entry
+2. **Project** is an optional metadata for each time entry.
+Project can have a code and a name.
 3. **Mode** means what is the working intention, like "Meeting", or "Coffe break" or "Waiting for the Build" - to track how much time is spent on certain kind of activies.

+Before you start tracking you need to at least select the Database and then the "Mode" of working and optionally the project, which you are working right now:

 ![VirtualManWeek Menu](screenshot_switch_mode.png)